• Twitter

 Sauteed aromatics

 • Return the chicken to the pan.
 Add the chicken stock, garlic and herbs.
-Then, add enough wine so the liquid just covers chicken pieces; this could be two cups or four.
+Then, add enough wine so the liquid just covers chicken pieces; this could be up to 2 cups.
 Bring the liquid to a boil, skimming off any foam or fat.
 Cover tightly and place in oven for about two hours or until meat is very tender.

 add wine

-• Meanwhile, cook the sweet onions and mushrooms in a medium skillet in 2 tablespoons of butter.
-Before serving, add the mushrooms, onions and chopped parsley.
+• Meanwhile, cook the pearl onions and mushrooms in a medium skillet in 2 tablespoons of butter.
+Before serving, add the mushrooms, onions and chopped parsley to the cooked chicken.
 Check seasonings, adding salt and pepper until it taste right to you.
 Serve with noodles or mashed potatoes.

 Keyword braise, budget friendly, chicken, chicken legs, chickent thighs, comfort food, French cuisine, whole chicken